How Reverse Mortgages Work: Do You Agree With the Top 6 Reverse Mortgage Objections?

 Just like a traditional refinance, it’s also important to put reverse mortgage fees into perspective by amortizing them over the life of your loan.
 Most consumers who take out a reverse mortgage plan to stay in their home for at least 15 to 20 years.

-When the closing costs are viewed long term, it should be considered part of the annual trade off for not having to make a monthly mortgage payment going forward and the security and flexibility that come with having access to your home equity.
+When the closing costs are viewed long term, it should be considered a trade-off for not having to make a monthly mortgage payments going forward combined with the security and flexibility that come with having access to your home equity.

 You may think you don’t need the extra money now, but when an unexpected financial crisis hits, accessing your home equity last minute with a reverse mortgage is not easily done.
 This type of loan can take upwards of 45-90 days to fund.
 Having a reverse mortgage line of credit available can be smart for several reasons: